-I hope the information below will help you to get to know me and my work a bit better.
+I hope the information below will help us get to know each other better.

-When the pages are complete, I scan them into the computer (300 to 600 dpi) and add the text digitally.
+When the illustrations are fully complete, I scan them into my computer at 300 to 600 dpi and add the text digitally using Adobe InDesign.

 Will you illustrate my children's book?

 I receive a lot of inquiries from writers and emerging authors.